minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

 ### Install dependencies

 obfs4 makes Tor traffic look random, and also prevents censors from finding bridges by Internet scanning.
-One of the most important things to keep your relay secure is to install security updates timely and ideally automatically so we are to configured all.
+One of the most important things to keep your relay secure is to install security updates timely and ideally automatically so we are to configure all.

-* Ensure you are logged with user `"admin"` and install obfs4proxy
+* Ensure you are logged in as `"admin"` user and install `"obfs4proxy"` package

   ```sh
   $ sudo apt install obfs4proxy
   ```

-## Installation
+## Tor installation

 * Ensure you have Tor daemon installed in your system